Kapendev/parin/examples/README.md

 # Examples

 This folder provides example projects to help you get started.

 > [!NOTE]
-> If an example uses textures,
+> If an example uses textures, fonts, or other assets,
-> be sure to download the [atlas.png](../assets/atlas.png) file and place it in the project's assets folder.
+> make sure to download the [assets](../assets/) folder in this repository
+> and replace the project's assets folder with it.

 ## Categories